 - You only have two choices.
 The matrix is systematized based on two criteria: urgency and importance.
 It doesn’t take external factors like resources, complexity, or level of effort into account.

 - Not so easy does it.
 Like all good things, using the matrix takes work.
-On a daily basis it can be difficult and time-consuming to categorize your tasks.
+On a daily basis, it can be difficult and time-consuming to categorize your tasks.
 The matrix serves as an aid to help you start each day with an action plan.
 Make sure that organizing your tasks doesn’t become the focus.

 - No flex room.
 The grid can easily become overwhelming and quickly generate task paralysis when too many tasks are present.
 Limiting the number of tasks in each quadrant will keep the chaos contained.

-Key takeaways on the Eisenhower Matrix, time management, and the universe…
+Key Takeaways on the Eisenhower Matrix, Time Management, and the Universe

 Staying organized in this time-pressured world can prove challenging due to overlapping commitments and spontaneous ‘urgent’ meetings.
-A recurring false pretense of urgency can also cloud one’s understanding or definition of an ‘urgent matter’.
+A recurring false pretence of urgency can also cloud one’s understanding or definition of an ‘urgent matter’.

-A common cause for stress and job burnout is improper time management.
+A common cause of stress and job burnout is improper time management.
 Utilizing this method helps you learn key principles of planning, prioritizing, delegating, and scheduling.
 The Eisenhower Matrix is a simple aid to help you increase productivity and complete tasks that matter.

 This prioritization matrix may not work for all, but it’s a great starting point.
-You can use it as a stepping stone to find a more personalized, better-suited technique.
+You can use it as a stepping stone to finding a more personalized, better-suited technique.
 So, what are you waiting for?

 - Set yourself up for success.